Electron-positron vacuum instability in strong electric fields. Relativistic semiclassical approach

 Solutions (\ref{Some}) and (\ref{enZ137}) hold formally for the positron in the Coulomb potential of the nucleus with the charge $Z<0$.
-Within the single-particle problem under consideration, appropriate interpretation again exists for the solution, which energy is originated from the upper continuum decreasing with increasing $-Z$, rather than negative-energy solution, similarly to that happened for the electron at $Z>0$.
-Only two (due to Pauli principle) electrons, if they have occupied the ground state, undergo falling to the Coulomb center for $Ze^2 =1$.
-For levels with quantum number $n_r >0$ we have $\epsilon_{n_r,\kappa}> 0$ for $Z=1/e^2$.
-Now assume that the ground-state level was empty and we adiabatically increase $Z$.
+Within the single-particle problem under consideration, appropriate interpretation again exists for the solution, where energy originates from the upper continuum decreasing with increasing $-Z$, rather than the negative-energy solution, similarly to that happened for the electron at $Z>0$.

+For $Z>0$, only two electrons (due to Pauli principle), if they have occupied the ground state, undergo falling to the Coulomb center for $Ze^2 =1$.
+For levels with the quantum number $n_r >0$, we have $\epsilon_{n_r,\kappa}> 0$ for $Z=1/e^2$.
+Now, assume that the ground-state level was empty and we adiabatically increase $Z$.
 There is no appropriate solution of the single-particle problem for the point-like nucleus with $Z>1/e^2$ in this case.